 Skip to Content

-• Yuxiang Garlic Sauce: The sauce combines traditional flavors like doubanjiang (broad bean paste), brown sugar, soy sauce, water, and Shaoxing wine.
+• Yuxiang Garlic Sauce: The sauce features traditional flavors like doubanjiang (broad bean paste), brown sugar, soy sauce, water, and Shaoxing wine.

-• Eggplant: Chinese eggplants are long and thin with vibrant purple skin and white flesh; they are often sweeter than other varieties of eggplant, and work best in this recipe.
-Be sure to select eggplants that are firm and free of blemishes.
+• Eggplant: Chinese eggplants are long and thin with vibrant purple skin and white flesh; they are often sweeter than other varieties of eggplant and work best in this recipe.
+Be sure the eggplants you use are firm and free of blemishes.

-• Cornstarch: Cornstarch creates the structure for the eggplant to cook.
+• Cornstarch: Cornstarch creates a coating for the eggplants to cook.

-• Ginger: Fresh ginger lends added flavor to the eggplant.
+• Ginger: Fresh ginger provides added flavor to the eggplant.

-• Arbol Chili: These bright red chilies add subtle heat and provide an extra pop of color.
+• Arbol Chili: These bright red chilies provide subtle heat and add a splash of additional color.

 The full recipe with measurements is in the recipe card below.